liger2020/ICT2202DigitalForensic_Duplicate_Local/README.md

 ![Account Creation using the Website][CreateAccount]

 ### Creating Case
-This is to create new Case based on the current user that is login
+This is to create new Case based on the current user that is login.
+Upload Case from 'ImageUploadTest' folder that you created earlier.
+(C:\Users\super\Pictures\ImageUploadTest)

 ![New Case Creation][UploadCase]

 ### Adding Evidence
-This is to add Evidence to existing Case
+This is to add Evidence to existing Case.
+Upload evidence from 'ImageUploadTest' folder that you created earlier.
+(C:\Users\super\Pictures\ImageUploadTest)

 ![Adding Evidence to Case][UploadFile]